-You want your site to be found at or near the top of Google Search.
+You always want your site to be found at or near the top of “Big G”.
 If your’e not there you’re loosing out on a great deal of potential work.
-A site without good, solid SEO it’s just taking up space on a web server and doing you little, if any, good.
+A site without good, solid SEO is just taking up space on a web server and doing you little, if any, good.

 A Photography Business Always Starts Slow

 When starting a photography business work comes slow at the start.
 It always does, always will and no mater how good you are you’re not going change this simple fact.
 One job this year.
 Two jobs the next year.
 Fifteen jobs the year after.
 Who knows how fast your business will grow.
 It never works the same for everyone but it will grow.
 Once you have a good returning client or list of clients hold on to them.
 Always do your best to preform as they need and, when ever posable exceed even your own exceptions.

 In short.
 As a photographer you are your brand.
 You are your photography business.
 Coca-Cola for example is different.
 Their brand is their logo and perhaps a bottle of Coke with condensation running down it’s sides.
 This is not the case for you and I. Rather than logos and flashy images we are our brand.
 It really isn’t our logos and or photos.
 None of that shit maters.
 It’s you and I and the reputations that we develop with our clients.

 Have fun.
 Be yourself.
 Never fake it.
 Your clients can see right through fake and you will loose every time.

 If the information above struck a chord and you want to know more keep reading.
 A lot of what follows is simple fact.
 There’s also a good deal of personal opinion tossed in.
 After all, we all have our opinions and are all to often willing to share them.
 I need to pointed out that I have a clear understanding of corporate photography.
 I know how corporate photography businesses evolve.
 Wedding photography or basic portraiture.?
 That’s not my area of expertiese.